 Our common stock ranks junior to all of our existing and future indebtedness and other non-equity claims with respect to assets available to satisfy claims against us, including claims in the event of our liquidation.
-As of December 31, 2021 we had outstanding approximately \$10.0 million in aggregate principal amount of subordinated notes and \$2.1 million in aggregate principal amount of junior subordinated debentures.
-We may incur additional indebtedness in the future to increase our capital resources or if our total capital ratio or the total capital ratio of the Bank falls below the required minimums.
-Furthermore, our common stock is subordinate to any series of preferred stock we may issue in the future.
+As of December 31, 2022 we had outstanding approximately \$10.0 million in aggregate principal amount of subordinated notes and \$2.1 million in aggregate principal amount of junior subordinated debentures.
+We may incur additional indebtedness in the future to increase our capital resources or if our total capital ratio of the Bank falls below the required minimums.
+Furthermore, our common stock is subordinate to any series of preferred stock we may issue in the future